A journey BY bus & air from havana

-Despite feeling totally disorientated, today's walking tour is excellent.
+Despite feeling totally disoriented after walking through the maze of narrow cobbled streets, today's tour is excellent.
 We've actually gained a lot in such a few short hours, and Abel, our tour guide is really good.
 It's been a fantastic day so far.

-Just before 9 o'clock this evening, we meet Abel and the others in the lobby and we walk across the road to the Moorish-revival style Hotel Sevilla.
+Just before 9 o'clock this evening, we meet Abel and the others in the lobby and walk across the road to the Moorish-revival style Hotel Sevilla.
 Originally constructed in 1908, a ten-floor wing with a rooftop ballroom was added in 1924.
-We are led to a bank of lifts and taken to the top-floor ballroom, where large windows on three sides provide a bird-eye view of nighttime Havana.
+We are led to a bank of lifts and taken to the top-floor ballroom, where large windows on three sides provide a bird's-eye view of nighttime Havana.
 It would be nice to return during the day to view the city from this vantage point.
-Tables are dotted around the room and as the clocks chimed on the hour, a man stood up from his place at his table and began to sing.
-Joined by two others, the three Cuban tenors moved through the patrons to stand together and sing as a trio.
-Abel's friend and his partners could rival the voices of The Three Tenors any day, on any stage, and yet, we are here in Havana listening to them for not cost, because here in Cuba, they have no paying audience and it is difficult for them to secure a concert tour abroad.
+Tables are dotted around the room and as the clocks chime on the hour, a diner stands up from his place at a table and begins to sing.
+Joined by two others, the three Cuban tenors weave through the tables to the top of a small set of steps located in the centre of the large ballroom space, standing together and singing as a trio.
+Abel's friend and his partners could rival the voices of The Three Tenors any day on any stage, and yet, we are here in Havana listening to them for no cost, because here in Cuba, they have no paying audience and it is difficult for them to secure a concert tour abroad.

 As they finish singing the classical songs we know and love, they return to their tables and are seated.
-Music starts playing and a woman rises from her seat and elegantly meets her partner in the centre of the room, where together they dance the pas-de-deux.
+Classical music starts playing and a woman rises from her seat and elegantly meets her partner in the centre of the room, where together they dance the pas-de-deux.
 And so the evening progresses one artist or group of artists performing for a half-empty ballroom.
-Russia and Cuba became diplomatic allies after the 1959 revolution until the fall of the Soviet Union when they withdrew.
-During this time, with the assistance of some of Russia's best teachers, emphasis was placed on the performing arts in the schools as an integral part of the education system.
-With specialised training, performers are among the most talented in the world, but sadly are now almost forgotten.
+Russia and Cuba became diplomatic allies after the 1959 revolution until the fall of the Soviet Union when Russia withdrew from Cuba.
+During this time, with the assistance of some of Russia's best teachers, emphasis was placed on the performing arts in schools as an integral part of the education system.
+With specialised training, Cuban performers are among the most talented in the world, but sadly are now almost forgotten.

-I cannot forget to mention that the final performance was by an older gentleman who performed the classics, from Beethoven to Mozart, using one instrument; his mouth.
-This guy whistled some of the best-known classical music and he was an absolute hit with the meagre audience.
+I cannot forget to mention that the final performance was by an older gentleman, the MC, who performed the classics, from Beethoven to Mozart, using one instrument; his mouth.
+This guy whistled some of the best-known classical music that I know, and he was an absolute hit with the meagre audience.

 I'm in awe of this country and its people.
 I am sure that the next fourteen days will provide many unforgettable memories, but they will be hard-pressed to compete with tonight's extraordinary performance.